abcminiuser/cpptimerpool/Readme.md

 Compatibility
 ----------------

-Tested on Visual Studio 2017.
-If it works on that, there's a very high chance it will work on more standardized, Posix systems.
-Only C++14 library and compiler support is required, no special libraries.
+Tested on Visual Studio 2017 (Windows) and GCC (Linux).
+Only C++14 standard library and compiler support is required, no special libraries, although on Posix systems this generally assumes `pthreads` is available.

 License